pfdubois/BridgeBidding/source/Preempts.rst

 show a seven card suit or six good clubs.
 To compete over such a preempt requires more than a minimum opening hand.

-Three-level openings in fourth seat are not preemptive.
-They show a hand that would open at the one level and rebid at the three level, typically a six card suit and 17-19 points.

 An advanced idea for pursuing slam after partner preempts is :ref:`Preempt Keycard <preempt_keycard>`.